The six operations in topology: Localization sequences

-\end{corollary} \begin{proof} It suffices to treat only the case of the sequence (\ref{localizationseq1}).
-Furthermore, we only need to prove the case of sheaves of pointed spaces, since all functors appearing are colimit preserving and we have a canonical equivalence $\Sh{X}{\cate{C}} \simeq\Sh{X}{\spaces_{\ast}}\otimes\cate{C}$, where $\cate{C}$ is any presentable pointed $\infty$-category and $X$ is any topological space.
-We define the canonical morphisms in ($\ref{localizationseq1}$) through counit and unit of the appropriate adjunctions, and we see immediately that the composition of those two morphisms is null-homotopic because $\pb{i}_{\spaces_{\ast}}\pfs{j}^{\spaces_{\ast}}$ is equivalent to a constant functor with value the zero object in $\Sh{Z}{\spaces_{\ast}}$.
+and dually a fiber sequence denote \end{corollary} \begin{proof} It suffices to treat only the case of the sequence (\ref{localizationseq1}), since (\ref{localizationseq2}) follows from the former by passing to right adjoints.
+Furthermore, we only need to prove the case of sheaves of pointed spaces, since all functors appearing are colimit preserving and we have a canonical equivalence $\Sh{X}{\C} \simeq\Sh{X}{\spaces_{\ast}}\otimes\C$, where $\C$ is any presentable pointed $\infty$-category and $X$ is any topological space.
+We define the canonical morphisms in ($\ref{localizationseq1}$) through counit and unit of the appropriate adjunctions, and we see that there is a unique null-homotopy of the composition of those two morphisms coming from the fact that $\pb{i}_{\spaces_{\ast}}\pfs{j}^{\spaces_{\ast}}$ is equivalent to a constant functor with value the zero object in $\Sh{Z}{\spaces_{\ast}}$.

 Let $\alpha:\Sh{X}{\spaces_{\ast}}\rightarrow\Shsp{X}$ be the forgetful functor.
 A close inspection of the appropriate universal properties shows that, for any $F\in\Sh{X}{\spaces_{\ast}}$, there is a canonical pushout square